 Remove the Wheel

-To measure the bolt pattern accurately, you will need to remove the wheel from your Honda CR-V. It is important to note that some Honda CR-V models have different bolt patterns depending on the trim level, so you should ensure that you have the correct wheel off your car.
+To accurately measure the bolt pattern, you must remove the wheel from your Honda CR-V. It is important to note that some Honda CR-V models have different bolt patterns depending on the trim level, so you should ensure that you have the correct wheel off your car.

 Measure the Bolt Pattern

-Alternatively, you can use a measuring tape to measure the distance between two adjacent bolt holes.
+Alternatively, a measuring tape can measure the distance between two adjacent bolt holes.
 Make sure to measure from the center of each bolt hole, not the edge.

-If you have 4 bolt holes, measure the distance between two opposite holes, if you have 5 bolt holes, measure the distance between one bolt hole and the one diagonally across from it.
+If you have four bolt holes, measure the distance between two opposite holes; if you have five bolt holes, measure the distance between one bolt hole and the one diagonally across from it.

 Check for Any Exceptions